copipe/opt-recommendation-system/README.md

 ## Execution

 The final submit can be roughly reproduced with the following command.
-The actual final submission is a single model (catboost) without the ensemble.
+The actual final submission is a single model (catboost) without ensemble.
 ```
 $ sh run.sh
 ```